13

 Didn't have a huge amount of people contact me but I'm pretty satisfied I could help some and also get me some runes to make things I always wanted to make for myself.
 But I had people ask to sockets some pretty nice stuff and never had any problem.

-Someone much smarter than me already said once: "The real value of something doesn't reflect in a number of how much a seller is asking for it, but on how much a buyer is willing to pay for it."
+Someone much smarter than me already said once: "The real value of something doesn't reflect in a number of how much a seller can ask for it, but on how much a buyer is willing to pay."

 Advertisment